Metro Radio group

+Then, in 1991, Metro Radio Group made a conditional agreement to sell Singapore Group.

+In September 1995, Metro Radio was bought by Emap for £102 million.
 The Metro Radio Group was taken over by Emap in 1996.
 Following this, nearly all of the group's radio stations including Metro Radio itself were brought and branded under Emap Radio (with the exception of The Pulse, which was the subject of a management buyout by The Radio Partnership).
 After the acquisition of Emap Radio, these stations were branded under Bauer Radio.